 Who Should (And Shouldn’t) Use It

 Rosacea sufferers should be cautious when it comes to witch hazel.
-Well, they should be cautious when it comes to any and all astringents.
+Actually, they should be cautious when it comes to any and all astringents.
 The thing is, astringents can be drying.
-You certainly don’t want to add that to an already dry, damaged, rosacea-prone skin barrier.
+And you don’t want to add that to an already dry, damaged, rosacea-prone skin barrier.